 a.
-All hard-piped fixtures, such as toilets, dishwashers, icemakers, water treatment devices and clothes washers, have a labeled, readily accessible single-throw manual shut-off (governed or activated per use) or automatic shut-off at point-of-connection.
+All hard-piped fixtures, such as toilets, dishwashers, icemakers, water treatment devices and clothes washers, have a labeled, readily accessible single-throw manual shut-off or automatic shut-off at point-of-connection.

 b.
 For water treatment devices that have a waste or drain line (e.g., reverse osmosis systems and water softeners), the drain or waste line is plumbed in-place and is equipped with a backflow prevention system such as an air gap or a backflow preventer valve.